South Eastern Freeway laws and penalties for heavy vehicles

 Buses

-The definition of a bus is based on the number of seats, regardless of the Gross Vehicle Mass (GVM) or whether the seats are occupied or vacant.
+The definition of a bus is based on the number of seats.
+This is regardless of the Gross Vehicle Mass (GVM) or whether the seats are occupied or vacant.

-Small buses with 1–12 seats are not subject to the speed and low gear restriction on the South Eastern Freeway.
+Small buses with 1 to 12 seats are not subject to the speed and low gear restriction on the South Eastern Freeway.

-While some vehicles are clearly a truck, such as semi-trailers and B-double freight trucks, there are a number of smaller vehicles that may also be classed as a truck or bus.
+Some vehicles are clearly a truck, such as semi-trailers and B-double freight trucks.
+However, there are smaller vehicles that may be classed as a truck or bus.

-Examples of vehicles that may be subject to the new laws based on gross vehicle mass (GVM) or seating capacity include:
+Examples of vehicles that may be subject to the laws based on Gross Vehicle Mass (GVM) or seating capacity include:

 - emergency service vehicles